nishantsahoo/ACM_WebScraping_Workshop/README.md

 Scraping certain websites like Facebook, LinkedIN, etc. is illegal.
 One should not try scraping any website without reading its TERMS AND CONDITIONS. <br>
 This workshop is just for the purpose of understanding how scraping can help automate many tasks which can take longer if performed manually. <br>
-<a href="https://www.quora.com/What-is-the-legality-of-web-scraping"> Refer this link. </a>
+<a href="https://www.quora.com/What-is-the-legality-of-web-scraping"> What is the legality of web scraping? </a>